Tedd Gassman

-Tedd Gassman (born March 6, 1943) is the Iowa State Representative from the 7th District.
-A Republican, he has served in the Iowa House of Representatives since 2013.
+Tedd Gassman (born March 6, 1943) is an American politician who represented the seventh district of the Iowa House of Representatives from 2013 to 2021.

 As of January 2013, Gassman serves on several committees in the Iowa House – the Education, Environmental Protection, Judiciary, and Local Government committees.
 He also serves as the vice chair of the Administration and Regulation Appropriations Subcommittee.